XenCenter

 General requirements:

 • The target host must have the same or a more recent version of XenServer installed as the source host.
+For XenServer 8 and later, this also includes ensuring that your target host has the same or more recent level of updates as the source host.

 • XenServer VM Tools for Windows must be installed on each Windows VM that you want to migrate.